adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/bulk-download-and-upload.md

     > [!IMPORTANT]
     > New record types (rows) and fields (columns) may be added anytime, and you should not depend on record or field order in the bulk download or bulk upload results file.

 -   Perform a full download one time only.
 Thereafter, perform delta downloads.
 Set the *LastSyncTimeInUTC* to the time stamp of the last download.
 The download file contains the time stamp of the download in the *SyncTime* column of the *Account* record.
-There is no advantage to performing a full download every time and it decreases everyone?s performance including yours.
+There is no advantage to performing a full download every time and it decreases everyone's performance including yours.

 -   Poll for downloads at reasonable intervals.
 You know your data better than anyone.
 If you download an account that is well less than one million keywords, consider polling at 15 to 20 second intervals.
 If the account contains about one million keywords, consider polling at one minute intervals after waiting five minutes.
 For accounts with about four million keywords, consider polling at one minute intervals after waiting 10 minutes.